onewelcome/sdk-configurator/README.md

 - Ruby : for more info go to https://www.ruby-lang.org/en/documentation/installation/
 - Xcodeproj which can be installed with $ [sudo] gem install xcodeproj.
 For more info go to https://github.com/CocoaPods/Xcodeproj

+### Assumptions

+Please read the following assumptions **carefully** if you start to use the SDK configurator for an existing project in which the Onegini SDK is already configured.

+####Android

+- **Config model:** The configurator tries to look for an existing config model class with the following name `OneginiConfigModel`.
+The location in which the SDK configurator searches is the package that is mentioned in your `AndroidManifest.xml`.
+The package can be found in the `package` attribute of the `<manifest>` element.
+You must remove the existing config model if you have named it differently or it it's placed in a different location before running the SDK configurator.

+####iOS

+- **Config model:** The configurator tries to look for an existing config model class in the `Configuration` group in the root of your Xcode project.
+You must remove the existing config model if it's located in a different group before running the SDK configurator.
+- **Certificates:** The configurator will remove any existing certificates located in the `Resources` group in the root of your Xcode project.
+You must remove any certificates located in another location before running the SDK configurator

 ## Usage

 Use the `--help` flag for up to date help: